mozilla/ecosystem-platform/docs/relying-parties/tutorials/integrating-with-fxa.md

 ## Overview

-Firefox Accounts integration is available for Mozilla groups on request.
+Mozilla accounts integration is available for Mozilla groups on request.
 This integration is handled using [OpenID Connect (OIDC)][openidconnect], [OAuth 2.0][oauth], and [webhooks][webhook] for authentication, authorization, and receiving events regarding FxA users.
 Integrations with FxA assume the role of a [Relying Party (RP)][relying-party] and/or a [Resource Server (RS)][resource server] depending on the type of integration, with FxA assuming the role of an OpenID Provider.

 :::note
-This tutorial will help you integrate with Firefox Accounts but there are [additional requirements a relying party is expected to fulfill and maintain](/relying-parties/reference/integration-requirements).
+This tutorial will help you integrate with Mozilla accounts but there are [additional requirements a relying party is expected to fulfill and maintain](/relying-parties/reference/integration-requirements).
 Please ensure you're in compliance with expectations to continue uninterrupted service.
 :::

 ## Pre-Development